kawunus/kawunus/README.md

 I'm also interested in **DevOps**, automation, microcontrollers, and exploring concepts from **Computer Science**, such as algorithms, data structures, and system design.

 ## 🎓 Education
-Belarusian State University of Informatics and Radioelectronics (BSUIR) Faculty of Information Technologies and Management Bachelor’s degree in Automated Information Processing Systems 2023 – 2027 (currently 2nd year)
+Belarusian State University of Informatics and Radioelectronics (BSUIR).
+Faculty of Information Technologies and Management.
+Bachelor’s degree in Automated Information Processing Systems.
+2023 – 2027 (currently 2nd year).

 ## 🛠 Hard Skills
 ### Android Development